What is the FairLife Charity

-- Social impact encourages firms to help you in areas other than trading
+- Social impact encourages all organisations to help you be more financially secure

 The FairLife Charity is fully independent and is being gifted to the nation by passing ownership to other leading charities and not-for-profits.
 Current owners include The National Union of Students and AdviceUK.
 Money raised by licencing the FairLife Mark is used to teach financial education in the country's schools and to promote good personal finance from school to retirement.

 The provider must follow the spirit as well as the letter of any regulator’s rules and principles with an emphasis on treating customers fairly

 - The provider must adhere to agreed sources of profit.
 Any extra fees or charges being designed only to cover additional costs and not to generate additional profits

 Fair trading is defined in dictionaries as the act of trading legally, fairly and honestly.
 It is most valuable when one group is much weaker than the other (such as you dealing with a bank).
 By trading fairly the stronger group chooses not to exploit the weaker one.